ska-telescope/ska-data-lifecycle/docs/src/guides/dp_cluster.md

 # DP Cluster

-Typical usage of the DLM:
+Typical usage of DLM:

-1. Obtain an API token, authorizing use of the DLM by a specific user
+1. Obtain an API token, authorizing use of DLM by a specific user
 2. Determine the location of the file(s) you wish to register, and register this location with DLM
 3. Register the storage on the DLM system
-4. Ensure the storage is accessible (via rclone) from the DLM
+4. Ensure the storage is accessible (via rclone) from DLM
 5. Ingest the files into DLM one-by-one
 6. Instruct DLM to migrate the newly ingested item to a secondary storage
 7. Query the location of all copies of the item